A Student of Momentum

 The promise is just the segue into what I like to think is a self-induced baptism.
 A cleansing if you will.
 I know I am sounding a bit abstract here but stay with me.
 Getting your momentum going again should not be taken lightly.
 You want to get yourself stoked, excited, and even ecstatic about this launch.
 The launch like a trip to Mars is one where you are not planning on coming back any time soon.
 Your choices from here on out will be fresh and present but connected to a perspective dedicated to making progress.

 This post is starting to sound like a self-help manifesto, but I am all about getting this out there.
 What I am trying to say is, try to make a real promise to yourself, one that can survive through the first, second, and third rounds of discouragements.
 The thing about gaining momentum is the start or restart is the hardest part.
 In my experience, you and you only can make this decision.

 Heads up!
 Most people around you are not going to want to join you in this quest.
 Your friends and family might be comfortable with where they are, and this is OK.
 Your personal momentum is yours and yours alone.
 Trying to drag someone along with you will almost surely fail.
 Do not confuse this with company, agency, and team momentum that is a separate subject.
 Take your launch seriously and get ready to fight your internal voice of indecision with grace.

 Tweak Your Routines

-I understand that the scope of categories and areas you might like to make headway on can be overwhelming to think about.
-There are so many things we all want to improve on, so many things we want to accomplish.
+I understand the scope of categories.
+Areas you might like to make headway on can be overwhelming to think about.
+There are so many things we all want to improve on.
+So many things we want to accomplish.
 Routines are the organized assortment of things you engage in that aid in helping you make personal progress across all areas of your life.